You are carrying too much.

 Forgiveness is not about the other person deserving it.
 It is about you deserving freedom.
 Johns Hopkins Medicine's patient education on forgiveness summarizes the research: letting go of resentment lowers stress, blood pressure, and heart attack risk.
 The health bill gets paid whether you acknowledge it or not.
 (Related: Break the Pact.)

 Regret keeps the weight you carry attached because it assumes you could have known better than you knew.
 You made decisions with the information, maturity, and circumstances you had at the time.
 Looking back with more knowledge and declaring you should have done differently is not wisdom.
 It is self-torture with an intellectual disguise.
+You release regret by extracting the lesson, then dropping the fantasy of having known better.

 Research on repetitive negative thought, pioneered by Susan Nolen-Hoeksema at Yale, documented that rumination correlates strongly with depression and anxiety.
 Her 2008 paper in Perspectives on Psychological Science synthesized decades of studies showing repetitive dwelling on the past is one of the strongest predictors of depressive episode duration.
 Regret is this dressed up as processing.